310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}
 {% bubble Midori serious %}
-Ah, I heard of that show...
-But that’s as far as I know, ‘cause Shinobu-kun brought it up once...
+Ah, I heard of that show… But that’s as far as I know, ‘cause Shinobu-kun brought it up once…

 {% endbubble %}
 {% bubble Chiaki %}